mujz/mujtabot.com/content/p/lll24/index.md

 ## Our weekly calls will start on …

-🗓️ **Wednesday, Jan 24**
+🗓️ **Wednesday, Jan 31**

-You can join via 🧑‍💻 **Zoom** or by coming over to 🛋️ **our living room** in Baghdad, where I'll be serving you my favorite tea and Mina her cake.
+You can join via 🧑‍💻 **Zoom** or by coming over to 🛋️ **our living room** in Baghdad, where I'll be serving you my favorite tea and Mina her homemade cake.

-We’ll have weekly calls thereafter.

 ## Membership